LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/exercises/index.md

    Here is a peek at the first profile object and the Banner.
    - The Banner should cross the entire browser window.
-   - There should be 7 profiles.
+   - There should be 7 profiles total.
    - If the profile is for a fish, it will have a blue background.
    - Else it will have a more purple background.
    - Each profile will have a name, emoji, and list of 3 fun facts
-   - The Learn More button will be contained within each profile.
+   - The `Learn More` button will be contained within each profile.

    ![Final Project Preview Check](./images/FinalPreview.png)